 FAQ: Care & Feeding

-For HUA dogs, you need to feed them foods LOW in PURINE proteins.
+For HUA Dalmatians, you need to feed them foods LOW in PURINE proteins.
 Often foods with corn or soy as the first ingredient are lower in purines compared to meat-first foods.
 They need extra water, so add water to EVERY bowl of food.
 We add 4 parts water to one part food (e.g. 1 cup food gets 4 cups water added).

 Generally they don't need high protein diets - normal 18-21% foods are fine.
-For puppies, large breed foods can help them grow healthy joints.
+For Dalmatian puppies, large breed foods can help them grow healthy joints.

 Meadow Brook Dalmatians feeds mainly Purina Pro Plan to LUAs and Kirkland (Costco) Chicken, Rice & Vegetable, or Purina Dog Chow and Pro Plan to HUAs.